 In 2016 Bluebell had surgery to fix her cruciate ligament and in the summer of 2018 she had to undergo surgery once again for her other cruciate.
 Although Bluebell has made a full recovery she is not as steady on her legs as she used to be (although she seems to think she is!) and can no longer manage very long walks so short strolls would suit her best.
-Earlier this year Bluebell also developed a cough and now requires medication twice a day, she is also on supplements to strengthen her joints.
+Bluebell has recently been diagnosed with a Grade 6 Heart Murmur and also developed a cough so currently requires medication twice a day, she is also on supplements to strengthen her joints.

 Bluebell is an adorable, affectionate, beautiful girl that just needs an experienced owner, someone who has had rescue dogs before and understands they need a lot of time and patience to settle in.
 Anyone wishing to adopt Bluebell will need to make several trips to and from the rescue and take time slowly introducing her into the home.